ulyantsev/EFSM-tools/README.md

 ## Prerequisites

 The toolset is based on Java, so you must have JRE 1.8 (or greater) to run it.
 You may wish to rebuild the toolset, for which you need JDK 1.8 (or greater) and [ant](https://ant.apache.org/).
 The tool is intended to work on Linux and Windows.
 The most recent features are not tested on Windows, though.
-Running some examples requires bash.
-Important scripts are planned to be rewritten in a platform-independent way later.
+Running some examples may require bash.

 EFSM-tools works with [cryptominisat](http://www.msoos.org/cryptominisat4/) and [lingeling](http://fmv.jku.at/lingeling/) SAT solvers, [Choco](http://choco-solver.org/) constraint (CSP) solver and [DepQBF](https://github.com/lonsing/depqbf) QSAT (QBF) solver.
 Choco is included into the toolset as a library.
 As for the rest, they must be installed separately.
 Make them available in command line as "cryptominisat4", "lingeling" and "depqbf".

+Some of the tools which work with solvers require [limboole](http://fmv.jku.at/limboole/).
+Make it available in command line as "limboole".

 Different features of the toolset require different solvers, so probably there is no need to install all of them.
 More information is provided in other sections.